Industrial Engineering

 |---|---|---|

-| P10 | Knowledge of business practices, such as project management, risk management and change management; awareness about entrepreneurship and innovation; information about sustainable development | 5 |
+| P10 | Knowledge of business practices such as project management and economic feasibility analysis; awareness of entrepreneurship and innovation. | 5 |

 Course Learning Outcomes